lucylow/Martha_Stewart/README.md

 # Martha_Stewart
-AI finance trading
+Artifical Intelligence Finance Trading

 ## Motivation
-Algorithms are important in trading.
+* Algorithms are important in trading.
-Relates to physics where in the finance world, time scales of nanoseconds/speed of light are important.
+* Relates to physics where in the finance world, time scales of nanoseconds/speed of light are important.

 ## Finance World
 Algorithmic trading

-* Focus on high frequency trading
+* Focus on High Frequency Trading
   1) Market makers, set price
   2) **Statistical arbitrage, guess price** (three examples below)

+* Examples
-* Ex.1 Pair trading algorithms
+  * Ex.1 Pair Trading Algorithms
     * Time series of one stock
     * Convert to binary
     * Look for correlations and diverges (delta)
     * If diverges, makes trade and wins

-* Ex.2 Moving large volume stocks
+  * Ex.2 Moving Large Volume Stocks
     * Break up large stock ($200million)
     * Iceberging

-* Ex.3 Predator-prey algorithms
+  * Ex.3 Predator-Prey Algorithms
     * Ping and sharks
     * Reverse engineer stealth algorithms, attack and win
     * Put noise out there to confuse the other algorithms

-* Ultra-fast black swan
+* Ultra-Fast Black Swan
   * When you have species that all look the same in the ecosystem, the system crashes